To enjoy the full Mail & Guardian online experience: please upgrade your browser

 At the working committee meeting, Sanco also discussed the recent deaths at initiation schools, and said these were a direct result of profit-driven institutions which missed the purpose of initiation.

 "No one has the right to kill our children including these commercialised bogus circumcision outlets.
-They must therefore be condemned and those involved must be arrested and charged with murder," Mashile said.

 On the issue of e-tolls, the national working committee said it supported the project, in particular the principle of payment for services by those who benefited from them.